maelstrom-software/maelstrom/site/src/cargo_maelstrom.md

 on a distributed clustered job runner.
 Each test runs in a lightweight container where it is isolated from computer it is running on and other tests.

-Running your tests using it can be as simple as running `cargo maelstrom run` instead of `cargo test`, (see [Running Tests](./cargo_maelstrom/running_tests.md) for details) but due to the tests running in a very isolated environment by default, there can be some
+Running your tests using it can be as simple as running `cargo maelstrom` instead of `cargo test`, (see [Running Tests](./cargo_maelstrom/running_tests.md) for details) but due to the tests running in a very isolated environment by default, there can be some